 Building an Awesome Life

-I have an Evernote file that is filled with “takeaways” from Sophia’s book, but here are five quotes from it that really stood out to me.
+I have an Evernote file filled with “takeaways” from Sophia’s book, but here are five quotes from it that stood out to me.
 I hope these provide the perspective needed to help you experience an awesome life.

 The energy you’ll expend focusing on someone else’s life is better spent working on your own.

 Why bother wasting time and energy thinking about the journey of someone else when you can channel that into your own?

 As easy as that sounds, I find myself frequently suffering from imposter syndrome and comparing myself to others.
 It’s something I need to remind myself often, but beneath it all, I know it to be true.

 If we embrace the “my grass is plenty green” mentality, I think we’ll be in a much better place and on our way to experience a joy-filled life.

 One of the best things about life—a reason not to go blindly after one and one goal only—is that sometimes it will take you to something that is way cooler than anything you would have consciously set out to do in the first place.